sjshank/wsdlgenerator_utility/README.md

-# SOAP-WSDL Generator Web Portal
+# SOAP WSDL Generator Web Portal

 A MEAN Stack based web portal to generate draft version of SOAP-WSDL.
 Grab WSDL and save in your pocket.